 – Make textile fibers: The leaves were worked to develop fibers with which clothes to wear, blankets, carpets, ropes were fashioned, etc.

 Blouses worn by indigenous (huipil) were made with the most delicate fibers of this plant.
 The huipil was a kind of rectangular canvas with a top opening for the head and two for side arms.
 Today, it is considered the traditional costume of southern Mexico.

 The final thorns of maguey leaves were used as needles.

 Currently, some species of agave are cultivated for the production of textile fibers.
-Such is the case of Sisal Sisal Agave or species, of which there are extensive crops in Indonesia and Africa.
+Such is the case of Sisal Sisal Agave or species, of which there are intensive crops in Indonesia and Africa.

 – Industry: The chemical industry uses the leaves, roots or seeds for obtaining saponins.
 With the pulp left over from the production of beverages, cellulose pulp or ethanol is made.
 The pharmaceutical industry manufactures drugs.

 – Develop paper: With the fiber of the huge flower stems, Aztecs manufactured similar paper to the Egyptian papyrus.

 – Build houses: With the flower stems, in Mexico called quiotes, they made the structure of the houses.
 Subsequently, they covered the ceilings and walls with maguey leaves.
 The leaves are also used to form channels to collect rainwater